 As a Black woman, investing in inspirational books for black women is extremely important.
 Representation matters.

-Enjoy this list of self help books for black women and please share with a friend you know that would appreciate it.
+Enjoy this list of self-help books for black women and please share it with a friend you know that would appreciate it.

 Best Books For Growth

 While generating a list, I found so many just by googling self-help books for black women.
 It helps when narrowing my search.
 I even went as far as going on a group forum and getting other opinions for the best audible self-help books on Reddit.

 Within this list, you’ll find a compilation of black self-help books every black woman should read in their 20s and 30s.

 Most importantly, a huge chunk of this list contains self-empowerment books by black authors.

 Honestly?
 I had no idea about the plethora of books for black women that have come out within the last two years.